romiluz13/next_mongo_clerk/memory-bank/progress.md

 - All examples are opt-in and do not block any use case

 ## Known Issues
 - None (template is ready for use)

+## What's next
+- Gradually introduce shadcn components for new features or when refactoring old UI.
+- Keep the design minimal—use shadcn's defaults, only customizing for standout features.